josbp0107/template-automation-java-selenium/README.md

 # Template Automation Testing with Java and Selenium

-This repository contains the essentials to start working with selenium, its different dependencies and archetype folders for handling the screenplay design pattern.
+This repository contains the essentials to start working with Selenium, SerenityBDD its different dependencies and archetype folders for handling the screenplay design pattern.

 ## Framework and Technologies 🖥️